By Debra Bathman & Edric Thompson, CERDEC Public Affairs & OutreachApril 7, 2009

 So far, the results have been promising as tests have shown that Zalewski's design will be at least comparable, if not faster, than empirical results of the current apparatus used by the environmental test lab.

 Full-scale testing took place in C2D's environmental test lab during spring break, when Zalewski's team traveled to Fort Monmouth.
-His final presentation is scheduled in May, but regardless of the outcome, Zalewski has a guaranteed job offer.
+His final presentation is scheduled for early-May, but regardless of the outcome, Zalewski has a guaranteed job offer.

 "The program is non-binding, so he doesn't have to accept our offer.
-He's free to go to the private sector or another government organization, if he wishes," Ryan said.
+He's free to go to the private sector or another government organization, if he wishes," said Ryan.
 "We hope, however, he has a genuine excitement about working for the Army and that when he does graduate, he'll work for us."